Welcome Our Spring 2018 Incoming MA Class!!!

 Grace Albritton received her BA in English from VCU in 2011 with a minor in American Studies.
 After graduating, she worked as an online marketing expert for a local small company and started her own business and nonprofit.
 She loves to read, and her favorite topics are history, horror, and historical fiction.
 When she isn’t lost in a book, she loves to garden, cook for friends, or spend long summer afternoons by the river.

 Ramey Childress moved from his hometown of Gloucester, VA to attend VCU in 2012, and graduated in May of 2016 with his BA in English.
-His academic interests include Transcendental Utopian writing of the 19th century and the New Journalists of the mid-20th century.
+His academic interests include Transcendental Utopian writing of the nineteenth century and the New Journalists of the mid-twentieth century.
 Ramey’s long-term ambitions are to obtain a PhD and pursue a career as a professor.
 When he is not in school Ramey works as a bartender and enjoys a trip to Richmond’s local breweries, playing music, collecting oddball films, and attending the occasional Phish show.

 Alexa Doiron was born and raised in Williamsburg, VA.
 She recently graduated from Roanoke College with a BA in Literary Studies and a minor in Communications.
 Professionally, she has been published in a variety of journalistic platforms and has been the editor of two newspapers in Southwest Virginia.
 Currently, she works for WYDaily in Williamsburg.
 Her goal in earning a Masters in English from VCU is to become more involved in academic publications.